DavidStrootman/Hexconverter/README.md

 javascript functions for Hexadecimal to Decimal conversion and vice versa.

 #### toHexadecimal(int,'datatype')
-parameters are: integer for conversion, datatype 'arr' or 'str'. returns hexadecimal as an array of strings if datatype = 'arr'. returns hexadecimal as a string if datatype = 'str'
+parameters: integer for conversion, datatype to be returned: 'arr' or 'str'. returns hexadecimal as an array of strings if data type = 'arr'. returns hexadecimal as a string if data type = 'str'

 ##### Example: